igor-diniz/MECD-Aircraft-Landing-One-Runway/README.md

 ## Getting Started

-These instructions will help you set up and run your Python project using the provided Makefile.
-The project can be used on both Windows and Linux.
+These instructions will help you set up and run your Python project for Linux OS.

 ### Prerequisites